bogomirov/keyboard-shortcuts/README.md

 Keyboard Shortcuts on your Desktop
 ==========================

 Get faster, more precise or find alternative ways to accomplish your tasks.
 Transform your professional and under-utilized desktop background into an asset, essential to your digital workflow.
-Concentrate on accomplishing your tasks and move away from less relevant details.

 #Table of contents

 1. Introduction

-1. Prerequisites
+2. Prerequisites

-2. Install
+3. Install

-3. Upgrade
+4. Upgrade

-4. Modify
+5. Modify

-5. Contribute
+6. Contribute

-6. Uninstall
+7. Uninstall

-9. Legal notices
+8. Legal notices

 #Introduction